ircnet-website/www.IRCnet.net/articles/linking/index.md

 Still feeling lucky?

-Please e-mail: ircd@ircnet.net
+Feel free to join `#eu-opers` and ask for more information.
 See disclaimer for rules.

-Feel free to join `#ircnet` and ask for more information.

 	************** PLEASE NOTE ****************
 	Original text by: viha